London jury acquits Kevin Spacey of sexual assault charges on his birthday

 Spacey had faced nine charges, including multiple counts of sexual assault and one count of causing a person to engage in penetrative sexual activity without consent.

-The men came forward after an American actor accused Spacey of an incident of sexual misconduct as the #MeToo movement heated up in 2017.
+The men came forward after an American actor accused Spacey of sexual misconduct as the #MeToo movement heated up in 2017.

 Several of the men said they had been haunted by the abuse and couldn’t bear to watch Spacey’s films.